L & G

 Welcome dinner

 Join us for sunset drinks and a relaxed welcome dinner.
-The full evening's plan will follow with the formal invitation.
+The full evening's plan and dress code will follow with the formal invitation.

 Saturday · 12 December